 Clingman Café: Stop in for coffee or tea at this River Arts District spot at 242 Clingman Ave.

-12 Bones Smokehouse: At 5 Riverside Dr., this is a well-known BBQ restaurant featuring a large menu of salads, soups, plates and sides.
+12 Bones Smokehouse: At 5 Foundy St. Suite 10, this is a well-known BBQ restaurant featuring a large menu of salads, soups, plates and sides.
+This is their new location.

 White Duck Taco Shop: Located in the Hatchery at #1 Roberts St., this is a casual taco spot that is great for lunch.